Love Island 2020 cast – meet the 12 singletons looking for love

 After months of anticipation, Love Island is again with extra enjoyable within the solar as 12 singletons head to the brand new villa in Cape City, South Africa, able to crack on and couple up.

-The ITV2 goliath confirmed final yr that a further winter collection was on its means with £50,000 up for grabs.
+The ITV2 goliath confirmed final 12 months that a further winter collection was on its method with £50,000 up for grabs.

 Our line-up sees a model new forged of characters hoping to seek out love, together with Rochelle Humes’ sister Sophie Piper heading to the Love Island villa together with a former Miss Ghana UK contestant and, for the primary time, feminine twins.
 We’ve not even talked about the inheritor to the Lanhydrock property but both…